Kuluypa Konduchalova: Career

 After completing her studies, Konduchalova worked as a teacher first being placed in a boarding school in Kulanak.
-After one year of serving as the head teacher, she was promoted as the school director.
-Joining the Kyrgyk Communist Party in 1940, Konduchalova was appointed as the Tien-Shan Regional secretary of the Komsomol.
+After one year of serving as the head teacher, she was promoted to school director.
+Joining the Kyrgyz Communist Party in 1940, Konduchalova was appointed as the Tien-Shan Regional secretary of the Komsomol.
 She did not want the post, but could not refuse and began lecture tours for the Party.
 In 1942, she was lecturing in Leningrad during the siege of the city.
 Between 1943 and 1945, Konduchalova studied in Moscow at the Communist Party of the Soviet Union's Higher Party School, at the same time as the well-known Kazak journalist, Aytkesh Toiganbayev.
 Despite the war, Konduchalova later remembered fondly the numerous cultural events she and her classmates attended.
 She married Abdi Orolbayev, a financier, with whom she had a son, Diyas, and two daughters, Gylzhamal and Irina.

 Returning home at the end of the war, Konduchalova first worked in the Propaganda and Agitation Department of the Kirghiz Soviet Socialist Republic.
 In 1947, she was appointed as the Agitprop secretary for the Jalal-Abad Regional Committee of the Communist Party.
 Serving in the post through 1949, she simultaneously was appointed in 1948 as the secretary of the Presidium of the Supreme Soviet of the Kirghiz SSR.
-From 1947, she served as a deputy in the Kirghiz Supreme Soviet, acting as Deputy Chair of that body from 1949 to 1952.
+From 1947, she served as a deputy in the Kirghiz Supreme Soviet, acting as deputy chair of that body from 1949 to 1952.
 In 1953, she became the Kyrgyz Minister of Foreign Affairs and the following year, though she continued serving as a deputy in the Kirghiz Supreme Soviet, was elected as a deputy to the Supreme Soviet of the USSR.
 The Ministry of Foreign Affairs took on an important role at this time, because the only Soviet Republics recognized by the United Nations after the war were Belarus and Ukraine.
 As the centralized structure had collapsed during the war, Konduchalova became responsible for insuring that Kyrgyz diplomats were informed on international developments and law, had proficiency in English and French, and were provided with the necessary materials from TASS to perform their duties.